Sachin2815/Sachin2815/README.md

 👋 Hello and thanks for stopping by!
 I’m Sachin Singh, a passionate DevOps and Cloud Engineer from India, on a mission to turn tech challenges into exciting innovations.🌟

-🎓&nbsp;I am currently pursuing a Bachelor of Technology in Computer Science, where I serve as a college class representative.
+🎓&nbsp; I am currently pursuing a Bachelor of Technology in Computer Science, where I serve as a college class representative.
 In this role, I’ve led and organized various club activities, focusing on teaching juniors essential DevOps and cloud concepts such as AWS, Linux, Docker, Kubernetes,and automation.

 🏆 As a Technical Volunteer at [LinuxWorld Informatics Pvt Ltd](https://www.lwindia.com/), I lead over 1,000+ online and offline learners in technologies like DevOps, Cloud, Artificial Intelligence, and Generative AI.
 My role involves solving and troubleshooting student issues, ensuring their learning journey is smooth and successful.